Big Jim Garrity

-Big Jim Garrity is a 1916 silent drama film directed by George Fitzmaurice and starring Robert Edeson, Eleanor Woodruff and Carl Harbaugh.
+Big Jim Garrity is a 1916 American silent drama film directed by George Fitzmaurice and starring Robert Edeson, Eleanor Woodruff and Carl Harbaugh.
 The film was based on a 1910 play of the same name by Owen Davis.
 Ouida Bergère adapted it for the screen.
 Location shooting for the film was done in Jersey City, New Jersey and Atlanta, Georgia.